html5cat/redactor-js/README.md

 jQuery based WYSIWYG-editor, official author's website: http://redactorjs.com/

-This is a codebase mirror hosted here for your, my dear Githubbers', convenience!
+This is a codebase mirror hosted here for your, my dear Githubbers', convenience.

+If you found and issue, please submit it here: http://imperavi.com/support/

 ## Screenshot
 ![Redactor in action](https://github.com/dybskiy/redactor-js/raw/master/redactor-js.png)